ecdye/zram-config/README.md

 When running zram swap on Linux kernel versions older than 5.8 swappiness has a maximum value of 100.
 If you observe issues runnning on older kernel versions try setting the default value of 150 back to 100.

-#### Failure to work without `zramctl`

-If for some reason your distribution does not contain the `zramctl` command, then zram-config will not work properly.
-This is because zram-config uses `zramctl` internally to configure zram devices.
-A potential resolution may be that the `util-linux` package is not installed on your system as that is typically where `zramctl` is provided.

-Please note that just running the `zramctl` command to test if it is present will not work unless the zram kernel module has already been loaded.
-The kernel module is automatically loaded by zram-config, so even though it may seem like `zramctl` is not installed when attempting to test before running it actually is.

 #### Raspberry Pi 4 8GB compatibility